-Fabric softener is a great solution that does much the same as your baking soda.
-Many people cut the fabric softener as one part fabric softener and three parts water.
-Regardless, it still causes moist balls of hair to collect on each other, making them much easier to scoop up.
+A fabric softener is a great solution that does much the same as your baking soda.
+Many people cut the fabric softener into one part and three parts water.
+Regardless, it still causes wet hairballs to collect on each other, making them much easier to scoop up.

 While cutting your fabric softener does reduce the pleasant smell of it.
 As long as your primary goal is to collect hair, that won’t matter.
-Please don’t run any weak vacuums over it after the act, as hair collection can still gunk up your machine.
+Please don’t run any weak vacuum cleaner over it after the act, as hair collection can still gunk up your machine.

 Are There Any Better Options?

 While all the options above are pretty admirable, you might think that some of these take too much time.
 Adding an extra layer to your home cleaning tasks isn’t appealing.
 Still, you want to do the best job you can to make your room look beautiful.
 Also, we only have so much left to give since we have jobs, kids, and fluffy pets who like to romp all over the place.

-To simplify this issue, what you need to look for is a self-cleaning brush roll vacuum.
-A regular vacuum won’t cut it when it comes to long hair.
+To simplify this issue, you need to look for a self-cleaning brushroll vacuum.
+A regular vacuum cleaner won’t cut it when it comes to long hair.
 Instead, it would be best if you had something that uses modern technology to save you time.
-These vacuums are necessary when trying to remove long hair out of the carpet.
-They often pay for themselves after you realize how much time you are saving.
+These vacuums are necessary when removing long hair from the carpet, and they often pay for themselves after you realize how much time you are saving.

-When looking for these brush heads, stick to proven brands like Dyson, Shark, and Bissell.
+When looking for these brush heads, stick to proven brands like Shark and Bissell.
 If you see a vacuum cleaner that doesn’t have this feature, it won’t be efficient at cleaning your hairy floors.
 As the proud owner of a high-quality vacuum, you won’t have to worry about wasting an excessive amount of time.
-Many of the vacuums made by these well-known brands are powerful vacuums.
-They also have suction abilities that appeal to pet owners.
+Many of the vacuums made by these well-known brands are powerful vacuums, and they also have suction abilities that appeal to pet owners.
 Don’t get a vacuum that isn’t going to provide you with that strong suction.

-Read our guide on the best vacuums for removing long hair on carpet.
+Please read our guide on the best vacuum cleaners for removing long hair on the carpet.